MBRCTV/VultrFirewallDynamicDNS/README.md

 * select the protocol you would like to open for yourself like TCP
 * enter the port or range for example `1 - 65535`
 * select on source the ip (not important as the script will update it
-* IMPORTANT, add a any word as a note to your rule, so the api can find it for example
+* IMPORTANT, add a any word as a note to your rule, so the api can find it

 #### Windows Task